screamatthewind/cat-a-logger/README.md

 Metadata can include but is not limited to: The coming and goings of a particular cat over time, their vaccination, health, and reproductive status.

-Checkout the [Slide Presentation] (https://github.com/screamatthewind/cat-a-logger/blob/main/Slide%20Presentation.pdf).
+Checkout the [Slide Presentation](https://github.com/screamatthewind/cat-a-logger/blob/main/Slide%20Presentation.pdf).
 It contains a lot of information including the BOM's and wiring diagrams.

 ## Inferencing Engine